qb-team/Stalker-Documentazione/DocumentazioneEsterna/ManualeSviluppatore/docs/restapi/api/AdministratorApi.md

 - **Accept**: application/json

 <a name="getAdministratorListOfOrganization"></a>
-# **getAdministratorListOfOrganization**
-> List getAdministratorListOfOrganization(organizationId)

-Returns the list of administrators of the organization.
+## **GET** /administrator/organization/{organizationId}

 Returns the list of administrators of the organization.
 Only web-app administrators can access this end-point.

 ### Parameters